syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires before collapse a node.
+Fires before a node is collapsed.

 <table class="params">
 <thead>